 Bass generally weigh 1 to 8 pounds, he said.
 His largest one to date was a 9½-pounder caught in the San Diego area about eight years ago.
-But the big news happens this week.
+But the big news happened last week.

-Raftery is scheduled to compete in the 2011 Bass Federation National Championship at Nickajack Lake in Kimball, Tenn., a three-day event that starts today.
-It is run by The Bass Federation.
+Raftery was scheduled to compete in the 2011 Bass Federation National Championship at Nickajack Lake in Kimball, Tenn., April 12-16, put on by The Bass Federation.

 Tournaments are won and lost on mere ounces, with the top challengers being separated by hundredths of an ounce.

-In 2010, in his first attempt to qualify nationally, Raftery earned the single boater position for Nevada in the 2011 TBF National Championship presented by the National Guard.
+In 2010, in his first attempt to qualify nationally, Raftery earned the single boater position for Nevada in the 2011 Bass Federation National Championship presented by the National Guard.

 Each year, Raftery shares his passion with youngsters, teaching them the in s and out s of the sport.

-This month, he is one of only two sportsme n representing Nevada in the TBF tourney, an invitation he got after winning the Western regionals for Nevada.
+He was one of only two sportsme n representing Nevada in last weeks federation tourney, an invitation he got after winning the Western regionals for Nevada.

-The winner of this week’s event will be presented with a package valued at $100,000 , including a new boat and a truck to tow it.
+The winner of last weeks event was set to be presented with a package valued at $100,000 , including a new boat and a truck to tow it.

 Contact Summerlin and Summerlin South View reporter Jan Hogan at email@example.com or 387-2949.